The Cyprus – Italy double tax treaty

 • The profits of a business which undertakes its activities in one of the contracting jurisdictions will be taxed only in that country, except for when it carries on activities in the other country through a permanent entity;

-If a business has activities in the other contracting jurisdiction through a permanent establishment, it will be attributed in each jurisdiction the profits that it could be expected to gain if it was an independent company with similar activities, in similar conditions.
+If a business has activities in the other jurisdiction through a permanent establishment, it will be attributed in each jurisdiction the profits that it could gain if it was an independent company with similar activities, in similar conditions.
 Our Cypriot lawyers

 can offer further details on this subject;